DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `token` is the Discord application token, if you don't already have a Discord App, you can [create a new app](https://discordapp.com/developers), then convert the app to a Discord bot, and then get your Discord bot token on the "Bot" page.

-The `serverID` is same as `clientID` but it's ID of the server. you can get it by right clicking on server and clicking on Copy ID.
+The `serverID` is the ID of the server.
+You can get it by right clicking on server and clicking on Copy ID.
+You need to enable Developer Mode in Discord to do this, You can enable it by going to `Settings > App > Advanced > Developer Mode`.

 ### Channels

-The `guildChatChannel` is the ID of the text channel the bot should be linked with, the bot will only send and listen to messages in the channel defined in the config.
+The `guildChatChannel` is the ID of the text channel where the bot is gonna send messages from Guild Chat.

-The `officerChannel` is the ID of the text channel the bot should be linked with for the Officer Chat, the bot will only send and listen to messages in the channel defined in the config.
+The `officerChannel` is the ID of the text channel where the bot is gonna send messages from Officer Chat.

-The `loggingChannel` is the ID of the text channel the bot should be linked with for the Logs Chat, the bot will only send and listen to guild managment stuff like kicks, mutes, promotions, demotions etc.
+The `loggingChannel` is the ID of the text channel where the bot is gonna send guild logs, for example guild kicks, invites, mutes etc.

 The `debugMode` is a boolean setting which is an ability to toggle `debugChannel`

-The `debugChannel` is the ID of text channel the bot should be linked with for the chat, the bot will send every single minecraft message here, anyone can send and execute commands from this channel
+The `debugChannel` is the ID of text channel the bot should be linked with for the chat, the bot will send every single minecraft message here, anyone can send and execute commands from this channel and it will be executed in minecraft.
+This is useful for debugging and testing purposes.

-### Roles
+### Commands

+The `checkPerms` is ability to toggle checking permissions for commands, if it's set to `true` the bot will check if user has required role to execute the command.

-The `commandRole` is the ID of any role on the server the bot is hosted for, any user with the role will be able to run all the Discord commands built into the bot, like `/kick` and `/promote`.
+The `commandRole` is the ID of any role on the server , any user with the role will be able to run all the Discord commands built into the bot, like `/kick` and `/promote`.

 ### Other